Pristine45/walmart-sales-data-analysis/README.md

 4. Cleaned and Prepared Data https://github.com/Pristine45/walmart-sales-data-analysis/blob/main/WALMARTs.xlsx.
 # Analysis
 1. Created Summaries of the Data based on the objectives of the project using Pivot tables.
-.
-Created a Dashboard using the summarized data from the pivot tables and ojective of the project.
+2. Created a Dashboard using the summarized data from the pivot tables and ojective of the project.
+## Tools Used Throughout The Process
+1. Excel
+2. PowerPoint